cyberhexe/red-toolkit/README.md

 ## Escalate Privileges
 ### Domain Escalation
+* **linikatz** linikatz is a tool to attack AD on UNIX https://github.com/portcullislabs/linikatz
 * **Invoke-ACLpwn** is a tool that automates the discovery and pwnage of ACLs in Active Directory that are unsafe configured. https://github.com/fox-it/Invoke-ACLPwn
 * **BloodHound** uses graph theory to reveal the hidden and often unintended relationships within an Active Directory environment. https://github.com/BloodHoundAD/BloodHound
 * **Grouper** a PowerShell script for helping to find vulnerable settings in AD Group Policy. https://github.com/l0ss/Grouper